 Wiring It Up

-The charger has four main connections that consist of seven wires.
-The first pair is the positive and negative of the MPPT system â that is for solar, something I will deal with at a later time.
-The second is an accessory cable that hooks up to a power source in case you have small alternators.
-I have traditional dumb alternators, so the charger itself reads when my alternators are producing voltage to the starting batteries and then charges the service battery on its own.
+The charger has four main connections made up of seven wires.
+The first pair is the positive and negative for the MPPT, which is solar, something I will deal with later.
+The second is an accessory wire for boats with small alternators.
+Mine are traditional dumb alternators, so the charger simply reads when they are putting voltage to the starting batteries and charges the house battery on its own.

-To wire everything correctly, you actually start with the output side first.
-Take the positive output and run it to your positive bus bar so it connects to your entire system and charges the service battery.
-The negative output goes to the negative bus bar before any shunt or voltage monitor you have.
-You want to do the output side first because the service battery provides power to the charger and lets you select the battery type before the input side starts charging.
-Once the output is connected, take the positive input wire through the 60 amp breaker to the starting battery switch.
-Then connect the negative input directly to the terminal on your starting battery.
-I made a huge mistake here â I tried connecting my input negative to the same bus bar as the output negative, assuming it would all be the same.
-The charger would not turn on or read the proper voltages.
-It needs the input side as directly connected to the starting battery as possible so you are not losing any voltage over distance or cable connections.
+Then take the positive input through the 60 amp breaker to the starting battery switch, and connect the negative input directly to the terminal on the starting battery.
+I made a mistake here worth flagging: I tried running the input negative to the same bus bar as the output negative, figuring it was all the same ground.
+The charger would not turn on or read the right voltages.
+The input has to connect as directly to the starting battery as possible so you are not losing voltage across distance and connections.

-With everything in place there is one last feature worth mentioning â the reverse charge button.
-You can hold it down in case your starting battery bank gets too low.
-If it is anywhere between 3 and 12 volts, you can actually push power from the service battery back into the starters to get your engines running.
-My goal is to get to the point where the boat can run any piece of equipment indefinitely and be monitored remotely, and the next project on my list is adding a dedicated Victron battery monitor so I can see exactly what this house bank is doing in real time.
-Big thank you to LiTime â check them and their batteries out.
-You will be surprised at how much power they can fit in these small things.
-Smooth sailing.
+The goal is a boat that can run any piece of equipment indefinitely and be monitored from anywhere, and the next project on the list is a dedicated battery monitor so I can see exactly what this house bank is doing in real time.
+Big thanks to LiTime, go check out their batteries.
+You will be surprised how much power they fit into something this small.